 System Log events for Okta ThreatInsight

 If Okta ThreatInsight actions are enabled, requests from malicious IP addresses are recorded as events in the admin System Log.
-Okta ThreatInsight evaluates sign-in activity before the user itself can be identified so security.threat.detected events do not include a username.
+Okta ThreatInsight evaluates sign-in activity before the user itself can be identified, so security.threat.detected events don't include a username.

 - If outcome.result is DENY, the request was terminated.
 The username can't be identified.
 However, you can view more information about why the request was terminated in the System Log event.
 For example: